 Following Blackfire security principles, the probe does not expose anything if you are not allowed to profile, misconfigured it, or even forgot to install it.
 Therefore this issue can not be diagnosed automatically.

-ℹ️ : Magento Cloud and Platform.sh users benefit from a special configuration.
+ℹ️ : Adobe Commerce Cloud and Platform.sh users benefit from a special configuration.
 If you use one of those platforms, please follow the dedicated troubleshooting documentation on their documentation sites:

 If this issue occurs, please follow these steps:

 A common situation is where the Blackfire Agent is no longer running.
 In this situation, the Blackfire Probe will not be able to profile the request.
 Double-check to make sure that the Blackfire Agent is still running.

 You may restart the agent with the following command:

 # Agent v1

 # Agent v2

 2. Make sure the Blackfire probe is properly installed/enabled.

 Use the following command to check if Blackfire probe is installed

 Then check if Blackfire is listed in the resulted text.